avo-hq/docs/src/1.0/customization.md

 end
 ```

-You also have to define the `friendly_id` in the model definition.
+You also have to add the `friendly_id` configuration to the model definition.
 ```ruby
 class User < ApplicationRecord extend FriendlyId